jdoleary/Spellmasons/docs/TasksCurrent.md

             - that same lobber when resurrected just crawled over lava so it must've been inside but just didn't take the damage
 ## Tasks
 - fix hotkey for jprompt
-- key 'z' is used both to hide hud AND to have camera follow player
 - Brad feedback 2022-08-04
     - freeze should shield damage?
         - if frozen unit takes damage it restarts animation